wp-plugins/bepro-listings/readme.txt

 = WHATS THE DIFFERENCE? =

 BePro Listings is easy to setup.
 We spent special attention to helping you get started, with tools like our *"shortcode builder"* and installation wizard.
-With our feature rich and configurable foundation, BePro Listings can be setup to fit the needs of various types of directories.
+With our feature rich and configurable foundation, BePro Listings can be setup to fit the needs of most directories.
 When ready to extend your experience, we provide many options in the form of themes and addons.
 An exciting example of whats possible, is the ability to create a **Classifieds website** featuring multiple directories simultaneously, using our Form Builder addon.

-Out of the box, BePro Listings works with buddypress, BePro Cart, BePro Email and many **gallery plugins**.
+Out of the box, BePro Listings works with, buddypress, BePro Cart, BePro Email and many **gallery plugins**.
 Via paid addons, we also integrate with s2member, paid membership pro, and several other popular plugins.
 This open and inclusive architecture, makes it extreamly easy to add the best combinations of features for your **directory** / **classifieds** / **portfolio** / **Catalogue** site.
-As you can imagine, it also make the plugin lite, allowing you to only load features you really need.
+As you can imagine, it also makes the plugin lite, loading only the features your website needs.

 = SHORTCODES =
 There is a shortcode builder available while editing any page.
 This tool makes it extreamly easy to use the various features provided by BePro Listings.
 Below you will find a general list of available shortcodes.
 For more details like shortcode options, visit our documentation link above.